vBarbaros/bokeh-in-practice/src/lines/bokeh_simple_line.md

 data_source = main_line.data_source
 ```

-step 6 - define a `handler` function that will be called on an event, and define your changes
+step 6 - define a `handler` function that will be called on an event and define your changes
 of the `data`, as you wish (I chose to add new entries all the time using some random values times
 2021, because it's in the year of 2021 that we started this repository ;) )
 ```